 “Both sites exemplify several of the Aaltos’ ideas about home design, the requirements of a good everyday life, and a flexible, modern approach to furnishing.
 Despite being designed in Finland in the 1930s, they still have something to say to us and are also of interest in today’s Japan,” says Alvar Aalto Museum Curator Timo Riekko.

 The exhibition’s homely interiors showcase furniture, lights, glass objects and printed textiles from the Alvar Aalto Museum’s design collections, plus original architecture drawings from the Museum’s drawing archive.
 The exhibition further offers an opportunity to virtually explore the Aalto House in a VR model produced at MIT (Massachusetts Institute of Technology).
 Aino and Alvar Aalto’s descendants have also loaned previously unseen works for the exhibition.

 The second small themed exhibition in the series will open at the Takenaka Carpentry Tools Museum, Kobe, in spring 2020.
 This will focus on the history of Aino and Alvar Aalto’s furniture design and manufacture, and on the development of the Artek furniture company founded in 1935.
 The third and final exhibition in the series will open at the Setagaya Art Museum in Tokyo in February 2021, combining the contents of the two previous shows into an extensive touring exhibition.
 This will then go on to the Hyogo Prefectural Art Museum in Kobe.

-Further information on the exhibition series on Alvar Aalto Museum’s website here.
+Further information on the exhibition series on Alvar Aalto Foundation’s website here.